-Address: Akenside Hill, Newcastle-upon-Tyne
+Address: Akenside Hill, Newcastle upon Tyne

-6 Grainger Town and Grey's Monument
+7. Grainger Town and Grey's Monument

 At the north end of Grey Street stands the 135-foot-high Grey's Monument, a favorite meeting place in the heart of the city.
 Built in 1835 in memory of the second Earl Grey, it commemorates his role as Prime Minister and architect of the 1832 Reform Bill.
-The column's viewing platform - a 164-step climb and only occasionally open to the public - boasts superb views of the city.
+The column's viewing platform - a 164-step climb that's only occasionally open to the public - boasts superb views of the city.

-Address: Grey Street, Newcastle-upon-Tyne
+Address: Grey Street, Newcastle upon Tyne

 An enormous shopping complex has developed around Eldon Square, comprising the shopping center of the same name, Eldon Garden, and the Central Arcade.
 The area has numerous passageways lined with shops, elegant arcades, exclusive designer boutiques, restaurants, and cafés, as well as a number of fine antique stores on Vine Lane.
 All are ideal for exploring when a little retail therapy is needed.